-This letter is dedicated to all the co-founders who are interested in getting investment from APX and joining the 100-day tailormade program.
+Is your team of founders interested in getting investment from APX and joining the 100-day tailormade program?
 Here is advice regarding the first step: sending us your pitch deck and company information.

 First, we highly recommend you to read more on: